5 Tips on Avoiding Coyotes When Walking Your Dog

 Wonder Pet Parent Powers, activated!
 I stopped, turned around, and started to shout.
 The coyote stood its ground for a few seconds, then slowly turned and trotted off into the long grass.
 My adrenaline was pumping, but I was in no mood to continue on my run.
 The only way I was running was back home.

 As we headed back to the truck, I heard the coyote calling out.
 It followed us at about 100 meters, stopping periodically to emit a haunting yowl.
 All of a sudden, it was a coyote hangout – it wasn’t one coyote, but four!
 The entire pack followed us, keeping 100 meters behind us.
 I stopped to shout and yell every few minutes, and eventually made it to the truck.
-The coyotes didn’t seem bothered by my shouting, but at least they close the gap between us.
+The coyotes didn’t seem bothered by my shouting, but at least they didn't close the gap between us.

 Learn by my mistakes – here’s how you avoid an encounter with a coyote while hiking with your dogs: